-2.5.3.12. java.salt\presence\ping\gather\job\timeout
+3.5.3.12. java.salt_presence_ping_gather_job_timeout

-Tune when Before any action is executed on a client, a presence ping is executed to make sure the client is reachable.
-After java.salt_presence_ping_timeout seconds have elapsed without a response, a second command (in most cases state.apply or any other Salt function) is sent to the client and if there is no response from the client for the amount of seconds specified with this parameter one more call ( saltutil.find_job ) is sent for a final check.
+Description Before any action is executed on a client, a presence ping is executed to make sure the client is reachable.
+After java.salt_presence_ping_timeout seconds have elapsed without a response, a second command (in most cases state.apply or any other Salt function) is sent to the client and if there is no response from the client for the amount of seconds specified with this parameter one more call (saltutil.find_job) is sent for a final check.
 This parameter sets the number of seconds after the second command after which the client is definitely considered timeout.
 Having many clients typically means some will respond faster than others, so this timeout could be raised to accommodate for the slower ones.
-Client count increases significantly, or some clients

-are responding correctly but too slowly, and Uyuni excludes them from calls.
+Tune when Client count increases significantly, or some clients are responding correctly but too slowly, and Uyuni excludes them from calls.
 This line appears in /var/log/rhn/rhn_web_ui.log: "Got no result for <command/> on minion <minion_id> (minion did not respond in time)"</minion_id>

 Value default 1 second

 Value recommendation 1-50 seconds

 Location /etc/rhn/rhn.conf

-Example java.salt_presence_ping_gather_jo b_timeout = 20
+Example java.salt_presence_ping_gather_job_t imeout = 20

 More information Specialized-guides > Salt

-2.5.3.13. java.taskomatic\channel\repodata\workers
+3.5.3.13. java.taskomatic_channel_repodata_workers

 Description Whenever content is changed in a software channel, its metadata needs to be recomputed before clients can use it.
 Channel-altering operations include the addition of a patch, the removal of a package or a repository synchronization run.
 This parameter specifies the maximum number of Taskomatic threads that Uyuni will use to recompute the channel metadata.
 Channel metadata computation is both CPU-bound and memory-heavy, so raising this parameter and operating on many channels simultaneously could cause Taskomatic to consume significant resources, but channels will be available to clients sooner.
-Tune when Channel count increases significantly (more than 50), or more concurrent operations on channels are expected.
-Value default 2 Value recommendation 2-10 Location /etc/rhn/rhn.conf Example java.taskomatic_channel_repodata workers = 4 After changing Check taskomatic.java.maxmemory for adjustment, as every new thread will consume memory More information man rhn.conf
+Tune when Channel count becomes larger than 50, or more concurrent operations on channels are expected.
+Value default 2 Value recommendation 2-10 Location /etc/rhn/rhn.conf Example java.taskomatic_channel_repodata_wor kers = 4 After changing Check taskomatic.java.maxmemory for adjustment, as every new thread will consume memory More information man rhn.conf

-2.5.3.14. taskomatic.java.maxmemory
+3.5.3.14. taskomatic.java.maxmemory

 Description The maximum amount of memory Taskomatic can use.
 Generation of metadata, especially for some OSs, can be memory-intensive, so this parameter might need raising depending on the managed OS mix.
-Tune when java.taskomatic_channel_repodata workers increases, OSs are added to Uyuni (particularly Red Hat Enterprise Linux or Ubuntu), or OutOfMemoryException errors appear in /var/log/rhn/rhn_taskomatic_daemo n.log.
+Tune when java.taskomatic_channel_repodata_wor kers increases, OSs are added to Uyuni (particularly Red Hat Enterprise Linux or Ubuntu), or OutOfMemoryException errors appear in /var/log/rhn/rhn_taskomatic_daemon.l og.
 Value default 4096 MiB